kedholmmoch/Dr-Mario-JS/README.md

     let xPos = margin + bottleSide + (xCoord * (this.squareWidth + margin));
     let yPos = margin + bottleTop + (yCoord * (this.squareHeight + margin));

-    return { x: xPos, y: yPos };  // passed on POJO; works for all elements }
+    return { x: xPos, y: yPos };  // passes on a POJO; works for all elements }
 ```